 A Unified Market Approach to the Infrastructure Finance Market

-A commentary by Ranjan Chakravarty, Visiting Research Consultant at the Centre for Asset Management Research and Investments (CAMRI) at NUS Business School, Joseph Cherian, Practice Professor of Finance at the NUS Business School and Director of CAMRI, Kiyoshi Nishimura, CEO of the Credit Guarantee & Investment Facility (CGIF), an Asian Bond Markets Initiative funded by the Governments of ASEAN, China, Japan & Korea as well as Asian Development Bank, and Wong Heang Fine, Group CEO of Surbana Jurong, a Singapore Temasek-owned multi-disciplinary urban, infrastructure and management services specialist consultancy company.
+A working paper by Ranjan Chakravarty, Visiting Research Consultant at the Centre for Asset Management Research and Investments (CAMRI) at NUS Business School, Joseph Cherian, Practice Professor of Finance at the NUS Business School and Director of CAMRI, Kiyoshi Nishimura, CEO of the Credit Guarantee & Investment Facility (CGIF), an Asian Bond Markets Initiative funded by the Governments of ASEAN, China, Japan & Korea as well as Asian Development Bank, and Wong Heang Fine, Group CEO of Surbana Jurong, a Singapore Temasek-owned multi-disciplinary urban, infrastructure and management services specialist consultancy company.

 The gap in supply and demand of infrastructure project funding and institutional asset allocation needs to be closed, the market completed, and better risk-adjusted excess returns earned by the parties that perform this task.
 The current analysis, by writers from an academic institution, an Asian infrastructure consulting firm and a multilateral development bank, underscores that the solution to this conundrum is unique – based clearly on a global approach combining cutting-edge techniques in valuation, structured finance and capital markets – and which an intermediation role can be effectively played by global financial centers of the world.
 Origination in the infrastructure business lies in asset ownership, asset management and investible capital.
 The first is the sovereign in whose jurisdiction the asset exists or is being developed.
 The second is the asset manager who structures the asset’s finances on the sell-side and books it on the buy-side.
 The third is the source of investible capital, which are mainly the asset owners.
 The availability of long term savings and capital in local currencies to match the financing needs of long term infrastructure is hence paramount.